ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_okms_vm-encrypt/guide.en-gb.md

 ---
 >> Once you have added your KMS, add it by default (if you have multiple key providers).
 If not it will be added automatically.
 >>
->> Move to the bottom `Provider OKMS 1 - Key Management Servers` by clicking on the small circle and also on the right arrow to unwind and display your KMS.
+>> Move to the bottom `Provider OKMS 1 - Key Management Servers` by clicking on the small circle and also on the right arrow to unfold and display your KMS.
 >>
 >> If you do not see that the trust relationship automatically turns green, click on `TRUST KMS`{.action}
 >>